 If you receive a notice from the ATO telling you to lodge, ‘or else’, then you need to take it seriously.
 Find an accountant who can help you to get your returns up to date.
 Do this quickly, as it can take time to put everything together.
 Call the ATO and ask for more time if you need it – or, better yet, have your accountant lodge this request using the Tax Agent Portal.

 Charges for not lodging your BAS are different to charges for not lodging your income tax returns.
 For BAS, you do not usually receive a formal notice from the ATO requiring you to lodge your BAS or face criminal charges.
 That is, if you haven’t lodged the BAS by its ordinary due date, then it is possible that you will be charged with a criminal offence.

 That said, a criminal charge is not automatic.
 This means that if you have not lodged your BAS when it is due, you should lodge it as soon as possible rather than leave it outstanding and risking prosecution.

 Can you avoid conviction for not lodging your returns?

 Charges under 8C of the Taxation Administration Act 1953 are serious.
 Most charges that are prosecuted will result in a criminal conviction.
-In the 2016 income year, 86% of all summary charges brought by the ATO resulted in a conviction.
-In the year before that, there was a conviction in 95% of all charges!
+In the 2018 financial year, 92% of all summary charges finalised in that year resulted in a conviction.

 Withdrawal or dismissal of charges

 Though most charges result in a conviction, a small percentage of cases are either dismissed or withdrawn.
-In the 2016 income year, this happened for around 4% of the charges brought by the ATO.
+In the 2018 financial year, this happened for around 7.5% of the charges brought by the ATO.